 Lob is an API company.
-That means that not only are our external product offerings all APIs, but that all of the internal tools we build are also APIs.
-We believe that an API-first approach to development improves the quality of our code and empowers our developers to be more productive.
+That means that our external product offerings are all APIs and all our internal tools are also APIs.
+We believe that an API-first approach to development improves our code quality and empowers our developers.

 What is API-First Development?

-API-first development is the idea that whenever you are developing a piece of shared functionality for your organization it should be exposed as a RESTful HTTP API to all of your other developers.
-Rather than creating a library or module that needs to be added to all code bases requiring the functionality, developers can consume all the necessary functionality through the API.
+The idea that a piece of shared functionality for your organization should be exposed as a RESTful HTTP API to your developers.
+Rather than creating a library or module, developers can consume the necessary functionality via API.
 Having developers consume all functionality through an API enforces separation of concerns and hides internal complexity.

 Enforcing Separation of Concerns

-One of the most basic examples of using API-first development to enforce separation of concerns is to decouple the front and back ends of a web application.
-In this case an API is created to house the business logic and data access (the back end) which is only responsible for communicating through a RESTful interface with the front end.
-This makes it much easier for developers to create a front-end website, native mobile apps, and consumer facing APIs using the same back end.
+One of the most basic examples is decoupling the front and back ends of a web application.
+In this case an API is created to house the business logic and data access (the back end).
+It is only responsible for communicating through a RESTful interface with the front end.
+This makes it much easier for developers to create consumer facing APIs using the same back end.

 At Lob, we believe taking this separation even further makes it easier for our developers to quickly create high quality applications.
-The example below demonstrates how the internal functionality for billing, accounts, and shipping have been moved to independent APIs that can be accessed over a RESTful interface.
+The example below demonstrates how independent APIs accessible over a RESTful interface contain the internal functionality for billing, accounts, and shipping.

-Providing internal functionality through a RESTful API allows developers to abstract the complexity of that functionality away from the developers consuming the API.
+Providing functionality via RESTful API allows developers to abstract that functionality away from the developers consuming the API.
 Consuming developers only need to know about endpoints, responses, and errors which can all easily be handled with quality documentation.

 If I am the developer in charge of the billing functionality, here is just a sampling of the features I need to worry about: